-Schrum discloses this limitation for the reasons discussed in Sections X.A.6 and X.A.7.
+Schrum discloses this limitation, as discussed in Section X.A.10.
 (Ex.
-1002, ¶135.)
+1002, ¶138.)

-For the reasons discussed below and in sections X.A.1 and X.B.1, Schrum and Geall disclose every limitation of claim 26.
-The POSA would have been motivated to combine Schrum and Geall with a reasonable expectation of success for the reasons discussed in Section X.B.1.
+Schrum in view of Geall discloses every limitation of this claim for the reasons discussed below and in Section X.B.1.
+A POSA would have good reason to combine Schrum and Geall to arrive at the method of claim 17 with a reasonable expectation of success in doing so, as discussed in Section X.B.1.

-Schrum discloses this limitation for the reasons discussed in Section X.A.1.iv.
+Schrum discloses this limitation, as discussed in Section X.A.1.i.
 (Ex.
-1004, ¶¶62-66, 117; Ex.
-1002, ¶136.)
-Additionally, Geall discloses this limitation.
-(Ex.
-1004, ¶¶99-100, 118, 116.)
+1002, ¶139.)